Email Tone Checker: Why Tone Matters More Than You Think

 How to Check Your Own Tone Before Sending

-Before reaching for a tool, there are habits you can develop for manual tone-checking.
-The most effective is reading your email aloud.
+The most effective manual technique is reading your email aloud.
 Your ear will catch awkward constructions and unintended sharpness that your eye skips over when reading silently.
+If a sentence is hard to say naturally, it's probably hard to read naturally too.
+If you find yourself grimacing at a phrase, the recipient might too.

 A second technique is to re-read the email as if you're receiving it from someone you have a neutral relationship with.
 Not a close colleague who you know likes you, not an adversary — someone whose opinion of you is entirely based on this message.
 Does it still read the way you intended?